simpeter/apd/docs/lab1.md

 When presenting your graphs, explain why you selected this style of error bars.
 Also, interpret the results.
 What level of noise is visible and why might it be there.
 Is the level of noise acceptable?

+### Bonus: Device Pass-through for Containers?
+(2 pts)

+Would device pass-through work with containers?
+If so, how would it work?
+If not, why not?

+## Assignment 2: Performance Isolation (5 pts)

+Of course, tenants do not just run applications on cloud hosts in isolation.
+The common case is that machines are shared among multiple tenants, each running their application.
+You are going to investigate this scenario in this assignment.

+The performance goals are identical to assignment 1 (we want acceptable 99%-ile latency, while maximimzing load).
+Let's first look at the different virtualization technologies.
+In this case, we are going to ignore device passthrough, as it requires hardware IO virtualization to enable multiple tenants to share devices, which is not available on all CloudLab machines.
+We are also going to ignore trap+emulate virtualization, as it is too heavy-weight.
+Two configurations remain:

+1. Bare metal servers running containers

+2. Virtual machines (VMs) running with hardware virtualization and a software IO path

+You are going to run two instances of the hotel reservation application simultaneously.
+In the VM case, this means creating two separate VMs per CloudLab machine, so each tenant can run in their own VM.

+You will again evaluate each of these technologies for their provided application performance.
+To do so, you will run the hotel reservation DeathStarBench application using each of these technologies and evaluate 99 percentile service latencies under a variety of load points for both tenants.
+Draw the latency-load curve for each technology and tenant, keeping both tenants' load identical.

+In a second benchmark, you will evaluate the technologies for disparate tenant loads.
+The benchmark is the same, but you keep one tenant at the load that you determined to be the knee-point of the latency-load curve in assignment 1, when the tenant was running alone.
+Keep that load running in the background (just set a long duration).
+Then, set a load of 10 requests/s for the tenant under measurement and investigate the 99%-ile latency.

+performance isolation (w/ containers, hardware VM)
+  Run multiple instances of hotelreservation
+  Measure 99%-ile latency when both are under load Measure 99%-ile latency when one is under full load (background), but other is under low load (measured)

+### Detailed Instructions

+Instantiate the `cse453repo` profile with 3 machines in the appropriate mode for each experiment and deploy DeathStarBench on all machines, running the hotel reservation workload.
+Then, attach your client and start measuring with the default profile for hotel reservation using the `wrk2` client.

+## Assignment 3: Consolidation (5 pts)

+Consolidate apps onto single machine (w/ containers, hardware VM)
+  Motivation: Operators want to save cost
+  Draw latency over load graph
+  Show goodput versus offered load
+  Goal: 99%-ile latency < 500ms

+### Detailed Instructions